MaruvkaLab/MSMuTect_4/README.md

 # Authors
 Avraham Kahan, Dr. Yosef Maruvka, Gaia Frant, and the Maruvka Lab at Technion
 For questions, suggestions, or concerns, open an issue on github or email k.avraham@technion.ac.il or yosi.maruvka@bfe.technion.ac.il

+# Changes, Pull Requests, and Compiling the Binary Executable (not relevant for most users)
+Users should typically install MSMuTect as described in the "Installation" section.
+However, if you wish to make changes, this is also practicable.
+The code is straightforward and the entry point is in src/Entry/main.py.
+When making changes, you don't need to recompile the code every time: simply don't run build.sh and msmutect.sh will use the python files directly.
+If you add any interesting features, we would be grateful if you could share them with us by emailing us or opening a pull request.
+If you did run build.sh and want to revert the .pyx files to python files, run reverse_rename.sh.
+If for some reason you would like to compile a binary executable, this is a little tricky and not recommended.
+The most important thing to understand is that there are two levels of compilation:
+1. Compiling every individual module.
+This is purely to improve performance.
+It is not necessary for running msmutect.sh, but it is necessary to create binary executable
+2. Compiling the binary executable so that it can be run by itself.

+The steps to create the binary executable are as follows:
+1. Create a python virtual environment with all of the dependencies in requirements.txt and pyinstaller
+2. Run build.sh to compile the individual python modules
+3. Update the paths in pyinstaller_build/build.sh (Note this is different than the top level build.sh)
+4. Run pyinstaller_build/build.sh.
+The resulting executable will be put in pyinstaller_build/dist